thewatermethod/dont-dream/content/adventures/sleepover-murder-party.md

 The police force are searching the woods outside of Coffin Hill for the killer and evidence thereof.

 Paint the scene: What plant or animal is present in the woods completely out of season?

+### The abandoned recording studio

+The girls liked to hang out here.
+Visible from the woods, partially overgrown.

+Paint the scene: What's playing on the speakers when the investigators enter?

+### Timbo's Slices

+One of the victim's worked here.
+About exactly what you expect from a local pizza place.
+A sign outside offers "Fresh roast beef," but you doubt it.

+Paint the scene: One of the handmade ads pasted to the window of the shop unnerves you.
+Why?

 ## Characters